sonifydata/twotone.io/how-it-works.md

 Organizations like the United Nations have a lot of publicly available data as well as most large cities: for example, try the the [NYC Open Data portal](https://opendata.cityofnewyork.us/data/).
 You can search these listings, and if you find something you like make sure the size works or edit it down if needed.

+TwoTone also has some sample data sets built in to help get you started.

 ### How can your organization benefit from using TwoTone?

 TwoTone is designed to be seamlessly integrated into the workflow of a newsroom and used either as a standalone tool for publishing sonification on the web or as a soundtrack builder for multimedia projects.
 The tool is customizable to enable creators to map any data input to the desired audio output.